progprnv/Hackathon-Winning-Tips-Tricks/Readme.md

 5)  Ask Questions to urself!!
 DO ANY HOOMANS WILL USE YOUR APP or WEBSITE TO MITIGATE THEIR PROBLEM? if not, vere idea kandu pidikananm mister!!!

-6) First 5 process ... call it as "RECON" (chumma oru fun :)
+6) Now it's time to plan your content / context (haa dammm idk wht the f is.. lev it)

-7) OK AFTER RECON, Think of these qns
+7) OK AFTER STEP 5, Think of these qns
 ---- WHY   ++
 ---- WHEN   ++
 ---- WHERE   ++
               ++ TO USE YOUR PROJECT

+## STEP 1 - ENI KALIKAL VERE LEVEL :)

-9) THE SECOND MOST IMP Question is "WHY" & "WHEN" PEOPLE WILL USE YOUR PROJECT ?
+8) THE SECOND MOST IMP Question is "WHY" & "WHEN" PEOPLE WILL USE YOUR PROJECT ?

    * It should completely solve their problem atmost atleast 90 %
-   * follow and reviewe your step process @ step 4 (above 4th one)
+   * follow and review your step process @ step 4 (above 4th one)
-10) If the hackathon is a STARTUP IDEATION then think of a project which is innovative and at the same time it should generate some revenue.
+9) If the hackathon is a STARTUP IDEATION then think of a project which is innovative and at the same time it should generate some revenue. (be sure it won't be generating revenue like spotify premium or youtube premium features.. i hope u can understand what i am really trying to mean).

-11) Logic Reasoning and Kooman SENSE-- USE IT WISELY EVEN IF U DONT HAVE (like me fr*)
+10) Logic Reasoning and Kooman SENSE -- USE IT WISELY EVEN IF U DONT HAVE (like me fr*)

-12) USE PUBLIC API (if there is no restriction)
+11) USE PUBLIC API (if there is no restriction)
 --- Use this below repo to make your work super easy with apis.
 $$$ REPO LINK: ``` https://github.com/public-api-lists/public-api-lists ```

-13) FOR NICHE HACKATHONS
+12) FOR NICHE HACKATHONS
 --- Try to make a truly different and unique ideas enough to make your team stand out among other teams
 --- Study about past winning projects or submissions of that particular hackathon.
 This will increase your understanding of what invigilator or the judges are expecting from your team.
 ----